DataDog/documentation/content/tracing/setup/dotnet.md

 **Note:** If your application runs on IIS and you used the MSI installer, you don't need to configure environment variables manually.
 You may skip this section.

-Automatic instrumention is enabled by setting 4 environment variables:
+Automatic instrumention is enabled by setting four environment variables:

 {{< tabs >}}